 Retire and Relax.
 Have you ever been a hippie, or kind of like one?
 Would you like to be one again?
-Maybe retirement in Mexico – especially in the retiring in the Mayan Riviera – is a good chance to back in touch …
+Maybe Mexico retirement – especially in the retiring in the Tulum – is a good chance to back in touch with that part of you.
+But of course you would still need to have a house or condo?
+Well Tulum real estate offers some very cool options too….

 While you may not want to tie on a headband and put on a tie-dyed shirt again, many soon-to-be retirees would love to get back into contact with values like respect for nature and close community.
 In the large market of Mexico real estate, one little town on the Caribbean coast of the Mayan Riviera, Tulum, is a near-perfect opportunity for this.
 Besides being a small town with a very green focus, it is also a booming tourist area with a growing number of services which has developed a plan to manage new growth in a way that respects the natural surroundings, and allows retirees and other expats to continue enjoying close contact with this same nature.
 With all of this going on Tulum is becoming a hot spot for retirement in Mexico.